 Secretary: The secretary position is for someone who loves to work with children, is patient and loving, yet can work under pressure.
 We need someone with mature judgment and can handle all camper and staff medical needs.
 Secretary needs to be computer saavy, organized, responsible and have excellent phone skills.
 We are looking for someone who will be loyal to us and who will keep our confidences.
 We need someone who shows initiative – someone who is a team player and flexible.

-Specialty Instructor: Looking to hire instructors for the following specialties: Dance, Drama, Karate, Art, Music, Guitar, Gymnastics, Sports, Magic, Painting, Woodworking and more Previous experience in the specialty field with youth.
+Specialty Instructor: Looking to hire instructors for the following specialties: Dance, Musical Theater, Drama, Karate, Art, Music, Guitar, Gymnastics, Sports, Magic, Woodworking.
+Previous experience in the specialty field with youth.
 Specialist are required to be at least 21 years of age and have the ability to creatively lead a specialist program within a camp environment.
 Specialist plans and provide instruction that is appropriate to the ability level of different age groups and makes the activity appealing and fun.
 Specialist teach safe behaviors and ensures that strong safety policies are practiced in their area of specialty.

 Certifications: Red Cross Lifeguard Training, CPR/AED, WSI a plus. *Have a minimum of: two years experience consisting cumulatively of at least 16 weeks as a children’s camp lifeguard.

-Mini Gan Counselor (Preschool Teacher): The Preschool age Counselor is a position for a married adult that has at least 5 years experience teaching Preschool in an organized school.
-The Preschool age Counselor is required to demonstrate by example, have a mature attitude towards work ethics, be responsible and have leadership qualities.
-She serves as a role model to campers ages 3-4 by demonstrating high standards of personal conduct and supervises her campers at all times.
+Mini Gan Morah (Preschool Teacher): Is a position for an experienced adult that has at least 3 years experience teaching preschool in an organized school.
+The Mini Gan Morah is required to demonstrate by example, have a mature attitude towards work ethics, be responsible and have leadership qualities.
+She serves as a role model for Mini campers ages 3.5-5 by demonstrating high standards of personal conduct and supervises her campers at all times.

-Counselor's: Counselors are boys and girls entering 10th grade and older and have at least one years of experience in camping and supervision of children.
+Counselor's: Junior Counselors are boys and girls entering grade 10 and 11.
+Senior Counselors are boys and girls entering grade 12+.
+Counselors are required to have at least one year of experience in camping and supervision of children.
 Counselor's direct a bunk of up to 15 children in a manner that promotes safe behaviors and improves the quality of the children’s interaction with one another.
 Counselor's are participants in all activities with their bunks, making camp fun for their campers, teaching skills, providing encouragement and support, etc. Counselor's serve as a role model to young children by demonstrating high standards of personal conduct.
 They are responsible for campers’ safety on bus, on a trip, or at any activity.
 Counselor's report any accident to proper camp personnel and are attentive to and follows administrative notices defining camp procedures and routines.

-Mother's Helper: The Mother's helper position is for girls entering 8th grade and older.
+Assistants and Mother's Helper: The Office/Art Assistants and Mother's helper position is for girls entering 9th grade.
+Girls are required to be extremely responsible and detail oriented.
 A mother's helper will help with all childcare duties during the camp day: changing the babies diaper, feeding the baby, playing with the baby when s/he is up and putting the baby down to sleep.